Transferable Skills: How to Use Them to Land Your Next Job

 A 2017 study found that garment workers trained in skills like communication, time management, problem-solving, financial and legal literacy, and decision-making were considerably more productive than workers who received no training.
 Ultimately, researchers found that the garment factory reaped a 256 per cent return on investment as a result of workplace skills training [2].

 In the near future, transferable skills will become even more important to employers as automation replaces previous jobs with adept machines.
-For example, a 2018 report by Mckinsey & Company found that the need for transferable skills will increase markedly in the next decade while the need for repetitive and manual tasks will decrease [3].
+For example, a 2018 report by Mckinsey & Company found that the need for transferable skills will increase markedly in the next decade, whilst the need for repetitive and manual tasks will decrease [3].

 |Skill